How to Use Dextromethorphan for POTS, anxiety, depression, autoimmunity, and Chronic Pain, revised

 NMDA antagonists like dextromethorphan and ketamine are shown to act as rapid-acting antidepressants, immuno-modulators, and pain medications.
 Their use is limited due to the risk of serotonin syndrome or recreational hallucinations in users who do not want such effects.
 Recreational effects appear about 2 hours after a dose of 300 mgs or more of dextromethorphan in most users.

-I have discovered these side effects can blocked by stabilizing with supplemental lithium orotate containing up to 20 mgs of lithium (4 x 5 mg pills) for at least 3 days before dosing with dextromethorphan.
+I have discovered these side effects can blocked by stabilizing with supplemental lithium orotate containing 1mg to 10 mgs of lithium (1/4 pill to 2 five mg pills) for at least 3 days before dosing with dextromethorphan.
 The lithium prevents the surge of serotonin neurotransmission which causes the temporary delirium and disorientation recreational users seek.
 The modulation of serotonin in turn prevents a surge of prolactin, greatly reducing sexual side effects.
+Many people may get results taking just 1/4 of a pill to 1 pill per day to maintain the effect.
+The drawback is some people think the serotonin and slight recreational effects are key to antidepressant action and would rather use lithium only to take a break from side effects.

 Several dosing schedules may be discussed with your doctor.
 The patient should take lithium orotate daily as tolerated as a supplement, but DXM should be taken every two to three days, or as long as a week depending on response.
 It should not be taken daily.
 It should be taken in the morning as it can affect sleep.
 Blood pressure should be monitored to assure it does not cause hypertension.